Chemicals and Toxics Resources

 Take action to reduce toxics substances in your communities and your homes.

-- Finding Public Information on Chemicals
+- Find Public Information on Toxics

 - Learn about Your Right to Know: Every American has the right to know the chemicals to which they may be exposed in their daily living.